seyuboglu/milieu/README.md

 To get started checkout `notebooks/mutual_interactors.ipynb` a Jupyter Notebook that will walk you through the process of training a *Mutual Interactors* model.
 In the notebook, we use the task of disease protein prediction on a PPI network as a running example, but it is easy to swap out the network and node sets for a different task.

-Note: throughout our code we use the name `Milieu` instead of `MutualInteractors`.
+Note: throughout our code we use the name `Milieu` as a shorthand for *Mutual Interactors*.

 ### Training
 We've implemented the *Mutual Interactors* model in a self-contained class, which makes it easy to quickly train a model.